 Hermione looked around the brightly lit room.
 "How did you get a light spell to work?"

 Hermione sat up with Harry's help and looked around the room.
 "Well, it looks like something has activated.
-All the crystals are now glowing."
+Most of the crystals are now glowing."

 "And magic is working.
 I just enervated you."

 Hermione climbed to her feet.
-"Right well I think we should get some experienced curse breakers in here.
-Let's see if we can apparate out now."
+"Right, well I think we should get some experienced curse breakers in here.
+Let us see if we can apparate out now."